20 Japanese Stocks Involved in Robotics

 - Juki Corporation (TYO:6440) makes industrial and household sewing machines and surface mounting systems that pick and place items automatically (could be considered robotics) but makes up 20% of the company’s revenues, so more of a side business for Juki.
-On a side note, our MBA who dabbles in fashion design tells us their sewing machines are great.

 - Kawasaki Heavy Industries (TYO:7012) manufactures and maintains heavy industry machinery for aerospace, infrastructure, energy and other capital intensive sectors.
 The robotics business is part of their precision machinery unit making up about 12% of sales but not meaningful enough for this to be a pure-play.

 - Kobe Steel (TYO:5406) offers iron, steel, copper and aluminum related products and equipment including an arc welding robot called Kobe.
 Robotics exposure is negligible in this case, below 5%.